Imagine, earning $100,000 (or more) a year with your blog!

-Through Massive Sway, you get access to sponsored post and product review opportunities that pay.
+Through Massive Sway, you get access to sponsored posts and product review opportunities that pay.

-Once you sign up to the site, you can choose opportunities that suit your blog.
+Once you sign up for the site, you can choose opportunities that suit your blog.

 A lot of platforms that connect brands with bloggers require you to have a pretty big following – after all, many companies want to get their product or brand in front of as many people as they can.

 It states that while getting a decent amount of traffic to your site each month is preferred, you don’t need to have a huge following to be approved for the platform.